MoeinGazestanii/AI-Powered-Pelvic-Landmark-Detection-Hip-Dysplasia-Assessment-Tool/README.md

 5. **Export Report:** Save comprehensive metrics directly to a secure, unmodifiable PDF document.

 ---
-🔒 **Confidentiality Notice:** <span style="color:red">The source code and trained model weights are private and confidential due to proprietary project requirements and NDA restrictions.
-Only the UI layout and deployment architecture are public.</span>
+🔒 **Confidentiality Notice:** <samp>The source code and trained model weights are private and confidential due to proprietary project requirements and NDA restrictions.
+Only the UI layout and deployment architecture are public.</samp>